 PC Cards can have attribute and common memory.
 Attribute memory is used to indicate to host software the capabilities of the PC Card, and it allows host software to change the configuration of the card.
 Common memory can be used by host software for any purpose (such as flash file system, system memory, and floppy emulation).

-I/O-type PC Cards, such as modems, should also be directly addressable, as if the cards were I/O devices plugged into the ISA bus.
+I/O-type PC Cards, such as modem network cards, should also be directly addressable, as if the cards were I/O devices plugged into the system bus.
 For example, it would be highly desirable to have a PC Card modem accessible to standard communications software as if it were at a COM port.
 For COM1, this would require that the modem be accessed at system I/O address 3F8h-3FFh.
 The method of mapping a PC Card I/O address into anticipated areas of ISA I/O space is done similarly to memory windowing.

 I/O-type PC Cards usually have interrupts that need to be serviced by host software.
 For the example of a modem card accessed as if at COM1, software would expect the modem to generate interrupts on the IRQ4 line.
-To be sure all interrupts are routed as expected, the VG-PD67XX can steer the interrupt from the PC Card to one of several standard PC interrupts (see Section 3.1.4 and the Interrupt and General Control register on page 34).
+To be sure all interrupts are routed as expected, the PD67XX can steer the interrupt from the PC Card to one of several standard PC interrupts (see "Interrupts" on page 30 and the "Interrupt and General Control" on page 51).

-3.1.2 VG-PD67XX Windowing Capabilities
+4.1.2 PD67XX Windowing Capabilities

-For full compatibility with existing software, and to ensure compatibility with future memory cards and software, the VG-PD67XX provides five programmable memory windows per socket and two programmable I/O windows per socket.
+For full compatibility with existing software, and to ensure compatibility with future memory cards and software, the PD67XX provides five programmable memory windows per socket and two programmable I/O windows per socket.
 These windows can be used by an inserted PC Card to access ISA memory and I/O space.

-Having five memory windows per socket allows a memory-type card to be accessed through four memory windows programmed for common memory access (allowing PC-type expanded-memory-style management), leaving the fifth memory window available to be programmed to access the card's attribute memory without disrupting the common memory in use.
+Having five memory windows per socket allows a memory-type card to be accessed through four memory windows programmed for common memory access (allowing PC-type expandedmemory-style management), leaving the fifth memory window available to be programmed to access the card's attribute memory without disrupting the common memory in use.